ubccr/ccrdocs/pages/hpc/login.md

 following:

 - A CCR user account with two factor authentication enabled and an active allocation to HPC resources.
-For more information see our [getting access](../getting-access.md) guide.
+For more information see the [CCR getting access guide](../getting-access.md).
 - [An SSH Key added to your account](#generate-new-ssh-key)
 - An SSH client.
 Linux & MacOS include a terminal app.
 For Windows users, we recommend using [Git Bash](https://gitforwindows.org/)

 !!!
 Warning "VPN Required"
-    Access to CCR login nodes is restricted to UB and Roswell Park networks (either on campus or connected to their VPN services).
-[See here](../getting-access.md#vpn-access)
+    Access to CCR login nodes is restricted to UB and Roswell Park networks (either on campus or connected to their [VPN services](../getting-access.md#vpn-access)).

 CCR login nodes hostnames: